ProofOfPizza/proofofpizza.github.io/_posts/2022-02-07-AutomaticAlley-kill-any-program-anytime.md

 ```
 pgrep -i selenium
 ```
 Nothing!
-Nothing1?
+Nothing!?
 Unfortunately it does not work.
 So lets see what else we have:
 ```
 -f, --full                use full process name to match
 ```